SUNET/python_x509_pkcs11/docs/README.md

 The `create()` function generate a CRL and then signs it with the key from the key_label in the pkcs11 device.

-If old_crl_pem, an pem encoded CRL, is not None then this function will take that CRLs with its revoked serial numbers and extensions and simply overwrite its version, timestamps and signature related fields.
+If old_crl_pem, a pem encoded CRL, is not None then this function will take that CRLs with its revoked serial numbers and extensions and simply overwrite its version, timestamps and signature related fields.